What is accreditation?

 We then monitor compliance and request adjustments or withdraw your accreditation should you not be fully compliant.

-After four years, bodies need to apply to be re-accredited.
+After five years, bodies need to apply to be re-accredited.